supernav1/MudaRemote/README.md

             "chaos_kakeraY": 50,
             "sphere_kakeraY: 25,
             "chaos_sphere_kakeraY": 0
-- Fix kakeraP not being clicked when you don't have enough react power.
 - Added lazy workaround for issue where $dk was not resetting power until next $tu - for now, upon $dk, power is reset to 100%
 - Added megasphere support